HERMES-DKZ/linked-open-data-humanities/episodes/introduction.md

+---
-## "Introduction to Linked Open Data in the Humanities"
+title: "Introduction to Linked Open Data in the Humanities"
+teaching: 10
+exercises: 2
+---

 :::::::::::::::::::::::::::::::::::::: Questions